 The risk posed by the applicant's or Licensee's actions relates or would likely relate to the operation of an MTC.

-Where an MTC Agent listed on the application for licensure in accordance with 935 CMR 501.101(1), is found to have no suitability issue under 935 CMR 501.801: Table A, or to have overcome any suitability issue, the Agent shall not be subject to a subsequent suitability review under 935 CMR 501.802: Table B and 935 CMR 501.803: Table C.
+Where an MTC Agent listed on the application for licensure in accordance with 935 CMR 501.101(1): New Applicants, is found to have no suitability issue under 935 CMR 501.801: Table A, or to have overcome any suitability issue, the Agent shall not be subject to a subsequent suitability review under 935 CMR 501.802: Table B and 935 CMR 501.803: Table C.

-Nothing in 935 CMR 501.800 relieves the requirement that the applicant or Licensee conduct background checks on its agents and disclose to the Commission's staff any suitability issue(s) that arise as a result of those checks.
+Nothing in 935 CMR 501.800: Background Check Suitability Standard for Licensure or Registration relieves the requirement that the applicant or Licensee conduct background checks on its agents and disclose to the Commission's staff any suitability issue(s) that arise as a result of those checks.

 Any subsequent disclosure of background check information for an MTC Agent required to be listed and evaluated pursuant to 935 CMR 501.101(1), will be assessed pursuant to 935 CMR 501.801: Table A or on other grounds for a Negative Suitability Determination only.

-Nothing in 935 CMR 501.800 precludes the Commission from initiating a suitability review based on background information received after the Commission's initial suitability review.
+Nothing in 935 CMR 501.800: Background Check Suitability Standard for Licensure or Registration precludes the Commission from initiating a suitability review based on background information received after the Commission's initial suitability review.

 The Executive Director in consultation with the Committee may determine that a subject's suitability warrants the Commission's consideration.
 The Executive Director may also remand a matter to staff for further investigation prior to making a determination.
 The Commission may consider the determination when acting on the application or renewal.